Car crashes into house after police chase in Delaware Co.

 UPPER CHICHESTER, Pa.
 (WPVI) --Crews are on the scene where a car struck a house after a police chase in Delaware County.

-Authorities say an officer heard shots being fired in the area on 7th and Tilghman streets in Chester and then the vehicle fled.
+Authorities say an officer heard shots being fired in the area on 7th and Tilghman streets in Chester and then a silver Cadillac was seen fleeing the area.

 He attempted to pull the vehicle over but the driver fled.